 For all submissions to Tech Review, a memo from the Division Chair is required.

-For all course related submissions, an updated course outline of record and a course application are required along with the memo.
+Course related submissions require an updated course outline of record and a course application along with the memo.

 Substantial Change: A new program or course based upon an active proposal.
 This action will initiate a new control number.
 These include: Course: TOP Code, Credit Status, Unit Changes, Basic Skills Status, SAM Code, Prior to College Level, Noncredit Category Program: Addition/creation of a new program award (degree or certificate) or major/area of emphasis using an active proposal; TOP code change to DIFFERENT discipline.